Merovex/verkilo-script/README.md

 ### Trimsize

 The PDF option includes multiple trim sizes, depending on your target form factor.
-The Word document has a fixed trim size.
+The Word document has a fixed trim size (Letter).
 The ePUB and HTML lack trim sizes.

 |   Trimsize       |  Paper Size   |  I/O Margins  | T/B Margins |
 |        ---       |      ---      |      ---      |     ---     |